zsc/gpt-oss/README.md

 ## Reference Metal implementation

 Additionally we are providing a reference implementation for Metal to run on Apple Silicon.
-This implementation is not production ready but is accurate to the Pytorch implementation.
+This implementation is not production-ready but is accurate to the PyTorch implementation.

 The implementation will get automatically compiled when running the `.[metal]` installation on an Apple Silicon device: